 Trygve Almquist is a surveyor at Isachsen in charge of the drone fleet within the company.
 He uses construction drone software to improve their workflows using UAVs.
 Trygve’s role is to process all the images collected by the field operators then analyze and communicate the results.

-Working on earthworks for a big jobsite tunnel in the mountains, in Drammen, Norway, Trygve spoke about their well-oiled processes, why they use a drone to survey the site, and how they use Pix4Dbim to process data.
+Working on earthworks for a big jobsite tunnel in the mountains, in Drammen, Norway, Trygve spoke about their well-oiled processes, why they use a drone to survey the site, and how they used Pix4Dcloud Advanced (former Pix4Dbim Cloud), to process data.

 Headquartered in Norway, Isachsen is a $280 million construction company, part of BetonmastHæhre, with 600 employees.
 The company specializes in the construction of roads, tunnels, and railways, usually working on multiple projects at the same time.
 With 25 drones, and the ambition to equip every field operator with a drone — 50 in total — Isachsen is a pioneer when it comes to using drones to map their large construction projects.
 Whether it’s for pre-construction topographic survey, earthwork calculations, or client documentation, they have been using Pix4D drone mapping software for a few years.